 Notes to Belonging: An Adaptation

-In this timely and poignant performance, critically acclaimed director, playwright and scholar Jaye Austin Williams introduces a live stage adaptation of Toronto-based poet Dionne Brand’s renowned non-fiction book, “A Map to the Door of No Return” published in 2001.
-Adapted and directed by Austin Williams with excerpts from Brand’s book, this program is staged as […]
+In this timely and poignant performance, critically acclaimed director, playwright and scholar Jaye Austin Williams introduces a live adaptation of Toronto-based poet Dionne Brand’s renowned non-fiction book, “A Map to the Door of No Return” published in 2001.
+Adapted and directed by Austin Williams with excerpts from Brand’s book, this program is staged as a […]

 October 12